 Photo of weasel by Keven Law.

-Owned by our partners Thames Water, Wigwell's seven hectares of unimproved limestone grassland have been managed for wildlife since 1994.
+Owned by Thames Water but looked after by WFT, Wigwell's seven hectares of unimproved limestone grassland have been managed for wildlife since 1994.
 In summer months, its steeply sloping meadows become a riot of colourful wildflowers, including birds-foot-trefoil, lady’s bedstraw and the nationally scarce meadow clary, found at just 20 other sites across the UK.
 In terms of ecological value, Wigwell's grasslands are of county-level importance and Wigwell is a designated Local Wildlife Site

 A stream runs through the reserve, and in the marshy ground beside the water you will spot plants such as marsh marigold and ragged robin.
 Wigwell is grazed over autumn and winter to keep more dominant grass species in check, allowing summer flowers to grow and set seed.

 A dedicated volunteer group, the Wigwell Friends, help us look after this glorious nature reserve.
 If you would like to join the Wigwell Friends, email us at firstname.lastname@example.org.

 Wigwell Nature Reserve

 Nine Acres Lane

 You can enter Wigwell Nature Reserve on foot from Nine Acres Lane and the B4022, Banbury Hill.